Healthy Homes Assessment Raureka

 Home Assessments Raureka for Rental Properties

-• Is the sub floor space insulated and is a ground waterproofing barrier?
+• Are the floor spaces covered in insulation and is there a ground waterproofing barrier?

 home assessments for rental properties